Brayantcw/brayantcw/README.md

-# Brayant Torres - Tech Blog
+# Brayant Torres - AI Engineering Blog

-A modern tech blog built with Hugo and the PaperMod theme, hosted on GitHub Pages.
+A modern AI engineering blog built with Hugo and the PaperMod theme, hosted on GitHub Pages.

 ## 🚀 About

-This is my personal tech blog where I share insights about software development, programming tutorials, and technology trends.
+This is my personal AI engineering blog where I share insights about artificial intelligence, machine learning, deep learning, and cutting-edge AI technologies.
 Built with Hugo for speed and simplicity, styled with the beautiful PaperMod theme.

 ## 🛠️ Tech Stack